atamaianalytics/courses-query-plans-and-writing-performant-queries-in-sql-server/slides/chapter_1_fa5865fbb8944cbaff136301ce8bc8c1.md

 `@script`
 Here is a simple query.
 The SQL syntax is in the correct order and when executed will return the desired results.
 If I write the query out in a sentence it will be something like SELECT rows in the columns PlayerName, Team and Points FROM the NBAPlayer_17_18  table, WHERE values in the column Position = PG (for Point Guard), then ORDER BY values in the Points column descending.
-The order of the SQL syntax in the query is SELECT, FROM WHERE and ORDER.
+The order of the SQL syntax in the query is SELECT, FROM, WHERE and ORDER BY.

 ---